A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Experimental Results

 where $|\cdot|$ denotes the cardinality of a set.
 The risk represents the error rate of the samples in $\mathcal{S}_{\theta}$.
 Therefore, the risk at $\theta$, $r(\theta)$, can be simply computed as

 where $\mathbbold{1}(\cdot)$ denotes an indicator function and $\hat{y}_{i}$ represents the predicted class, i.e., $\underset{y\in\mathcal{Y}}{\arg\max}P(y|\mathbf{x}_i, \mathbf{w})$.
 Note that OoD samples from both near- and far-OoD should be considered as errors in our unknown detection task since, by definition, their true classes do not belong to any of the in-distribution classes.
 Consequently, a low AURC value implies that $f(\mathbf{x};\mathbf{w})$ assigns higher confidence values to correctly predicted in-distribution samples as compared to incorrect predictions and OoD samples.
 In other words, a classifier with lower AURC would be more reliable in that it shows strong confidence only for what it knows.
-In this work, we consider the maximum class probability as a confidence estimator, i.e., $\kappa(\mathbf{p}_i)=\max \mathbf{p}_i$.
+Note that for all comparison methods, we employed the confidence scoring scheme $\kappa(\mathbf{p}_i)$ specified in the original literature.

 Although our primary goal is to examine the unknown detection performance of comparison targets based on the AURC, we also evaluate their MD and OoDD performances separately to gain useful insight into the behavior of each method.
 For example, it has yet to be revealed as to whether methods showing superior OoDD performance are effective with MD as well, and vice versa.
 To this end, we additionally consider other performance metrics that are commonly used for OoDD: AUROC and the false positive rate at the 95\% true positive rate (FPR-95\%-TPR).
-Note that the MD performance is measured by AURC following~\cite{geifman2018bias,moon2020confidence}.
+Note that the MD performance is measured by AURC following~\cite{geifman2018bias} and \cite{moon2020confidence}.